 Outlook ОС

-Anticipation of outcomes and motives < SKEPTICAL TRU STING >
+Anticipation of outcomes and motives < SKEPTICAL TRUSTING >

 Accommodation OC

-Inclination to tend to others' needs and ideas < STEADFAST AGREI EABLE >
+Inclination to tend to others' needs and ideas < STEADFAST , AGREEABLE >

 People Service TECHNICAL

 Suggests the enjoyment of collaboration, compromise, and helping others CREATIVE

-FINANCIAL/ADMIN - TIED ENTERPRISING
+FINANCIAL/ADMIN TIED

+ENTERPRISING IILD

-PEOPLE SERVIC
+PEOPLE SERVIC E

 MECHANICAL

 Oliver probably enjoys the process of mentoring team members less than some other leadership responsibilities but may still see the value in doing so.
-He may have some predetermined ideas about which tools or paths will be most valuable for his subordinates' development.
+Oliver may have some predetermined ideas about which tools or paths will be most valuable for subordinates' development.
 And in general, Oliver might choose to primarily assist those who have already demonstrated significant competence in their roles.